OmerDahan1/Java_VIC_Computer_Simulator/README.md

 1. **Setup**:
    - Ensure Java Development Kit (JDK) is installed on your system.
    - Compile all `.java` files in the project directory.
-   - The code of `StdDraw.java` and `StdIn.java` is available [here](https://introcs.cs.princeton.edu/java/stdlib/StdDraw.java), place it in the same directory as the Java files.
+   - The code of `StdIn.java` is available [here](https://introcs.cs.princeton.edu/java/stdlib/StdDraw.java), place it in the same directory as the Java files.

 2. **Execution**: